agraef/midizap/README.md

 CC48= CC16~
 ~~~

 Specifying step sizes on the right-hand side of incremental translations works as well, but there it scales the values *up* rather than down.
-This is most commonly used when scaling up controller values to pitch bends, which cover 128 times the range of a controller:
+This is most commonly used when upscaling controller values to pitch bends, which cover 128 times the range of a controller:

 ~~~
 CC1= PB[128]